Erudika/paraio.org/src/monolite/partials/018-hazelcast.md

 category: Cache
 ---

-Para uses Hazelcast as the default implementation of the `Cache` interface.
-It was chosen because it provides excellent support for distributed data structures like maps and sets.
-It allows us to use a portion of the memory on each node for caching without having to manage a separate caching server or cluster.
+Hazelcast allows you to use a portion of the memory on each node for caching without having to manage a separate caching server or cluster.
+Hazelcast was the default implementation of the `Cache` interface until v1.26, when it was decoupled from Para and [moved to its own repository](https://github.com/Erudika/para-cache-hazelcast).
+We still recommend the Hazelcast plugin for production use.

-Para organizes caches by application name - each application has its own separate distributed map with the same name.
+In Hazelcast, caches are organized by application `id` - each application has its own separate distributed map with the same name.

-There are several configuration properties for Hazelcast:
+These are the configuration properties for Hazelcast:

 <table class="table table-striped">
 	<thead>